 - For support

-According to lactation experts, sleeping in a bra provides the much-needed support especially when your breasts are full, which prevents leakage.
+According to lactation experts, sleeping in a bra provides the much-needed support especially when your breasts are full, which prevents leakage and keeps your milk supply steady.

 - Minimize leaking